AmirFaridi-2002/Assembly/README.md

 ## Features

-- **Image Processing Functions**: Includes filters, matrix convolution, and noise addition.
+- **Image Processing Functions**: Includes filters, matrix convolution, and noise addition, etc.
 - **System Call Integration**: Utilizes system calls to open, save files, and execute Python scripts for extended processing.

 This project demonstrates practical applications of assembly language in manipulating images at a low level.